carpentries-lab/metagenomics-analysis/_episodes/11-hands_on-diversity.md

 raw.plot | rel.plot
 ~~~
 ![image](https://user-images.githubusercontent.com/67386612/119717935-93a78580-be2c-11eb-823d-cf430fbf44e1.png)
+###### Figure 5.
+Taxonomic diversity of absolute and relative abundance with corrections

 ## Exercise 2
 >
 > Go into groups and agglomerate the taxa in the raw data, so as to have
 > a better visualization of the data.
 Remeber in checking the data-classes inside
 > your data-frame.
 According to [ColorBrewer](https://github.com/axismaps/colorbrewer/) package
-> it is recommended to do not have more than 9 different colors in a plot. がんばれ!(ganbate; *good luck*):
+> it is recommended to do not have more than 9 different colors in a plot.
+> Please, paste your result on the next [document](https://docs.google.com/document/d/1oFg3uUZUANf7S1Mh2KamzrcGhkKsXP5Mk1KxKv6k8wA/edit?usp=sharing), there you can find the Breakout room where you need to be
+> working with. がんばれ!(ganbate; *good luck*):
 ## Solution
 >> By reducing agglomerating the samples that have less than 30 reads, we can get a more decent plot.
 >> Certainly, this will be difficult since each of our samples have constrasting number of reads.